ssosik/frankenscout-operation/README.md

 please let me know!
 - I'm not a C++ programmer, and coding in an event loop is tricky.
 There were many bugs, and there are probably still a few.
+- I ran out of time and wan't able to get the nose LEDs working properly.
+TODO